tbrowder/problem-solving/README.md

 step in.

 This is the final step.
-Once the PR is merged, it is expected that corresponding efforts (e.g. PRs in other repos) are merged too, and the future work is already outlined.
+Once the PR is merged, it is expected that corresponding efforts (e.g., PRs in other repos) are merged too, and the future work is already outlined.
 This is the last step.